KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/16-wilderness-desert.md

     This is a Deconstruction of the Superficial Soul—reducing it to its Essential resonance.

 * **The Encounter with Raw Potential (Bifurcal Coherence):**
-    The Wilderness is **L₀ (Bifurcal Coherence)**—the pre-dual, root‑structural ground.
+    The Wilderness is **L₀ (Bifurcal Coherence)**—the root-structural ground where neither centropic nor entropic motion has yet activated.
-    It holds both danger (Entropic predators, scarcity) and opportunity (Revelation, renewal).
+    It holds both danger (entropic predators, scarcity) and opportunity (revelation, renewal).
-    Its neutrality—neither centropically nor entropically activated—makes it the perfect testing ground for genuine individuation.
+    Its neutrality makes it the perfect testing ground for genuine individuation.

 * **The Trial & The Temptation (Entropic Pull):**
     Here the **Tempter (IL₅ (VOS: Nekron))** confronts the seeker through **IL₄ (IDP / IDL: Psychea / Nyxea)** instruments—shortcuts to power or comfort that bypass lawful centropy.